sqlity-net/dataplatform-devops-exercises/Module1-Exercise1/README.md

       |-|
       |![image](https://user-images.githubusercontent.com/298017/113521466-9c37ba00-9567-11eb-8589-98584fde83f1.png)|
       ||
-   1. :warning: To prevent this script from unnecessary exectuion, remove the two dashes ("--") you just added to the build.sql file **and save** it. :warning:
+   1. :warning: To prevent this script from unnecessary execution, remove the two dashes ("--") you added to the build.sql file **and save** it. :warning:

 1. Run the tests.
    1. In the Object Explorer, connect to your SQL Server Instance and click on the **module1demodb** database to highlight it.